codeenigma/billder/README.md

  * AWS       : the AWS account number to bill or null if not an Organizations account
  * contact   : the Xero GUID of the contact record for the same organisation
  * currency  : the 3 letter ISO currency code
- * VAT       : either false or a decimal for the sales tax rate, e.g. 1.2 for 20%
+ * VAT       : either true or false, no need to calculate VAT, Xero does this
  * EU        : boolean to say whether organisation is EC area or not
  * reference : optional reference, e.g. a PO number, to be included for this account *